-The Tidal Garden is a Venice-based cultural and spatial agency that explores the edible potential of halophytes as a tool for cultural adaptation to climate change.
+The Tidal Garden is a Venice-based research and spatial agency founded in 2020 that explores the edible potential of halophytes as a tool for cultural adaptation to climate change.
 Led by Lorenzo Barbasetti di Prun (chef/artist), Filippo Grassi (scientist/researcher), and Lodovica Guarnieri (designer/curator) in collaboration with a network of farmers and researchers, the project supports the emergence of new eating habits as means of conservation of the Lagoon’s landscape in times of rising sea levels.

 More frequent and unpredictable tides, higher seas and erratic precipitation are altering the agricultural landscape in and around the Venetian Lagoon, with rising cropland soil salinity pushing once common crops out of production.
 The loss of key foods and ingredients, the lack of jobs for farmers and growing property speculation by the tourism industry are just some of the risks posed by this environmental shift.

 But what is a problematic condition for some plants provides an opportunity for others.
 Glasswort and other halophites grow spontaneously on the salty soil of coastal agricultural land.